What is Dudley Do-Right’s Ripsaw Falls?

-44 inches; has Express Pass access and a single rider line; there are lockers nearby that can be used for a small fee, but you are not required to stow loose articles in them — just be sure to note there is no storage on the Ripsaw Falls ride vehicles.
+Height requirement is 44 inches; riders under 48 inches must have a supervising companion; has Express Pass access and a single-rider line; Child Swap is available.
+There are lockers nearby that can be used for a small fee, but you are not required to stow loose articles in them — just be sure to note that there is no storage on the Ripsaw Falls ride vehicles.

-YOU WILL GET SOAKED.
-Luckily, Universal sells ponchos and even extra socks and shorts should you need them.
-And they have strange human-sized dryers you can stand in for a fee.
+Luckily, Universal sells ponchos – and, even, extra socks and shorts, should you need them.
+As you exit the ride, there are human-sized drying machines that you can stand in to aid the drying process for a $5 fee.

 There are water cannons staged along the bridge that overlooks Ripsaw Falls.
-For a quarter you can blast riders with even more water.
-There are change machines located on the bridge too if you forget to bring coins.
+For a dollar, you can blast riders with even more water.

 Dudley Do-Right’s Ripsaw Falls – photo gallery

 Dudley Do-Right’s Ripsaw Falls – real guest reviews

 The ride itself is pretty good....quite a few exciting twists before the big drop.
 The props and story line were pretty cheesy.
 The biggest complaint is the que line.
 It is all indoors in a very dark, narrow walk way.
 There was NO AIR (not even fans) while we were there on a very hot and humid day, and being surrounded by hot, sweaty, stinky people did not help!
 We used express passes and still had about a 30 minute wait.
 We made it to the ride just in time, I only had about another 5 minutes left before i had to get out.
 There just wasn't enough free air....I felt like i was suffocating.